dorgrn/TakiMultiplayer/README.md

 * Dor Grinshpan - dorgrin6@gmail.com

 ## License
+This project is licensed under the ISC License.
 This game was created as part of a Web Development course in The Academic College of Tel Aviv-Yaffo.
 We don't own the textures of the cards, the game design and rules.
-This project is licensed under the ISC License.
+Please give credit if you use this code.